-This concept is similar to that of cryogenics– which is the science of using low temperatures to treat medical conditions.
-Cryotherapy has been found to be an effective treatment for depression.
-Of course, a cold shower isn’t quite the same as cryotherapy, but that said, the two share similar benefits.
+Of course, a cold shower isn’t quite the extreme (or expensive!) as cryotherapy, but that said, the two share similar benefits.

 The shock of the cold water will cause your body to go into survival mode.
 This results in an adrenaline rush that can leave you feeling invigorated and motivated.

 A cold shower can therefore help to refresh your mind and boost productivity throughout the day.
 It increases alertness by stimulating the body and providing a much-needed energy boost.